-- Resigns from the committee (this should be in writing and forwarded to the Metro Parks and Nature department EAC committee liaison, who at this time is Gaylen Beatty: gaylen.beatty@oregonmetro.gov) - Fails to attend more than two meetings without prior notice. - In the event of vacancy, a recruitment process will be co-created (between department and committee members) to fill those positions.
+- Resigns from the committee (this should be in writing and forwarded to the Metro Parks and Nature department EAC committee liaison, who at this time is Jennifer (JP) Perrine: jennifer.perrine@oregonmetro.gov) - Fails to attend more than one meeting per calendar year without prior notice. - In the event of vacancy, a recruitment process will be co-created between department and committee members to fill those positions.